shrivastav-05/ValueSphere-AI/README.md

 > **Which customers are worth investing in, how much future profit can they generate, and what action should the business take?**

-## Author
+# Author

-Shivam Shrivastav
+**Shivam Shrivastav**

 BCA Student | Data Analytics & Machine Learning

-If you find this project useful, consider giving the repository a star.
+If you find this project useful, consider giving the repository a ⭐.